NYPL/discovery-api-indexer/README.md

   resources-2017-02-02 (2043378 records)
 ```

-A single "resources" alias points to the index that is "active".
+As a convenience, a single "resources" alias points to the index that is "active".
 In the above, `resources-2017-01-09` is the active index.
 In practice, one should only "activate" an index after it has finished building and only after it has been tested to work with the presently deployed [discovery-api](https://github.com/nypl-discovery/discovery-api)

 To **activate** an index: